Sovereign wealth fund acquisitions surge as confidence returns

 LONDON Sovereign wealth funds are buying up assets this year at their fastest rate since the financial crisis as these state-run pools of assets regain the confidence lost when big punts on western banks turned sour, Thomson Reuters data shows.

-Thomson Reuters data shows sovereign wealth funds, which invest windfall revenues from oil and other exports for future generations, were involved in deals worth $40 billion (25.55 billion pound) in the first nine months of 2014, the highest rate since 2007.
+Thomson Reuters data shows sovereign wealth funds, which invest windfall revenues from oil and other exports for future generations, were involved in deals worth $40 billion in the first nine months of 2014, the highest rate since 2007.

 The money was spent across 79 transactions - the highest number since 2008 - with real estate and infrastructure dominating the deal flow.